 The British and Irish Longitudinal Studies of Ageing (BILS) Meeting – April 2026

 Attending the British and Irish Longitudinal Studies of Ageing (BILS) Meeting in London, UK, was a valuable opportunity to engage with researchers leading major longitudinal aging studies, including the English Longitudinal Study of Ageing (ELSA), Healthy Ageing in Scotland (HAGIS), The Northern Ireland Cohort for the Longitudinal Study of Ageing (NICOLA), The Irish Longitudinal Study on Ageing (TILDA), and the Health and Retirement Study (HRS).
 I presented my oral presentation, “Inflammation Linking Fruit & Vegetables to Depression” based on analyses using ELSA data conducted alongside my postdoctoral research and supported by Faculty of Pharmaceutical Sciences.
 The meeting provided valuable feedback on my analytical approach, particularly regarding sensitivity analyses and future directions for the project.
 Its small and collaborative format also allowed meaningful discussions with senior researchers and opportunities for future collaborations in nutrition and healthy aging research.
-In addition, I spent few days prior to the meeting at University College London (UCL) working with Dr. Paola Zaninotto (my research partner) on project-related analyses, which further strengthened my methodological skills in longitudinal data analysis return to table.
+In addition, I spent few days prior to the meeting at University College London (UCL) working with Dr. Paola Zaninotto (my research partner) on project-related analyses, which further strengthened my methodological skills in longitudinal data analysis.